qmonnet/dataplane/tracectl/README.md

 ## Usage model and requirements
 * This crate cannot (nor should) understand trace semantics.
 Trace/log semantics and their relations must be provided by the crates defining them.
-* Crates *register* their targets of interest (the targets whose log-level is desired to be dynamically adjusted) by *declaring* them, along with their initial, default log level and the associated **tags**.
+* Crates *register* their targets of interest (the targets whose log-level is to be dynamically adjusted) by *declaring* them, along with their initial, default log level, a stable *name* and optional **tags**.
 Tags serve two purposes.
-First, they act as stable identifiers to refer to targets independently of their name; e.g. in an API.
+First, they act as stable identifiers to refer to targets independently of their path; e.g. in an API.
 Second, a target may be associated with multiple tags.
 This allows controlling multiple targets simultaneously.

-For instance, in a packet pipeline, each network functions (NF) may emit logs to a distinct target; e.g. a  NAT NF may have a target labeled as *nat*.
+For instance, in a packet pipeline, each network function (NF) may emit logs to a distinct target; e.g. a  NAT NF may have a target labeled as *nat*.
 This may allow enabling / disabling NAT-related debug logs at runtime, while only emitting warnings or errors in production.
 If, in addition, the NAT (and rest of NFs) are associated with some tag *pipeline*, one may be able to enable / disable the logs (or restrict them to, say, up to INFO) in all of the NFs composing the pipeline.
 So, the takeaway is that tags represent **sets of targets** and a target can be member of an arbitrary number of sets.
 * Tags are implemented as strings since each crate should be able to define them and having a custom type (e.g. some *enum* in a centralized crate, like this one) would entail needing to update that crate every time some other crate required a new tag.
 * However, if a tag is to be shared by distinct crates, the consistency of that needs to be enforced outside of this crate.

+**Note:** The *name* of a target is its main identifier and is automatically treated as a *tag*.
+Therefore, registered targets always have at least one tag to control them.

 ## Implementation
 This implementation has about 3 pieces: